Frequently Asked Questions (FAQ)

 • There is free parking underneath the building (entrance off of Windsor Blvd) where you could park in any available spot even if it says “reserved”.
 Take the elevator to the 2nd floor to Suite 290.
 There is also metered and street parking available off of Windsor Blvd.

-• Exercise clothes or something comfortable is recommended for each session.
+• Please wear something comfortable that you could easily move around in.
 Access to the region being treated is ideal (i.e. shorts or pants that could be rolled up for knee or ankle issue; tanktop or loose shirt for shoulder or back issue).

 • In the state of CA there is what’s called “Direct Access” where you can start seeing a physical therapist directly without seeing a physician first.
 This could continue for 12 visits or 45 days – whichever comes first – and then a plan of care (prescription) from a physician will need to be obtained to continue care.